Probing the millisecond pulsar origin of the $\gamma$-ray excess in the Galactic centre with LISA: Conclusions

-In this study, we explored whether gravitational-wave observations with LISA could contribute to the long-standing open question about the origin of the GeV $\gamma$-ray excess observed towards the Galactic bulge.
+In this study, we have explored whether gravitational-wave observations with LISA could contribute to answering the long-standing open question about the origin of the gigaelectronvolt $\gamma$-ray excess observed towards the Galactic bulge.
 Although the leading explanation in the literature points to dark matter annihilation, an alternative scenario involving a large population of MSPs has not been ruled out.
-The major challenge in testing the MSP hypothesis is that detecting pulsars in the inner Galaxy is notoriously difficult with electromagnetic observations, due to scattering and source confusion.
-We therefore asked whether the binary MSP population in the bulge could be probed through gravitational waves, independently of these limitations.
+The major challenge in testing the MSP hypothesis is that detecting pulsars in the inner Galaxy is notoriously difficult with electromagnetic observations due to scattering and source confusion.
+We therefore investigated whether the binary MSP population in the bulge could be probed through gravitational waves with LISA independently of these limitations.

-We showed that, at distances of 5–11\,kpc (corresponding to the Galactic bulge), MSP binaries can be individually detected by LISA if they emit gravitational waves at frequencies above a few millihertz.
+We showed that at distances of 5–11\,kpc (corresponding to the Galactic bulge), MSP binaries can be individually detected by LISA if they emit gravitational waves at frequencies above a few millihertz.
 This corresponds to orbital periods shorter than about 20 minutes.
 This regime is particularly interesting because it complements the capabilities of radio surveys, which are most sensitive to longer-period binaries and experience a sharp decline in detection efficiency for orbital periods below approximately one day.
 LISA therefore provides access to a region of parameter space that is currently inaccessible to electromagnetic observations.

-To model the MSP binary population in the bulge, we considered two illustrative formation scenarios: one in which MSP binaries are deposited into the bulge through the accretion of disrupted globular clusters, and another in which they form in situ.
+To model the MSP binary population in the bulge, we considered two illustrative formation scenarios: one in which MSP binaries are deposited into the bulge through the accretion of disrupted globular clusters and another in which they form in situ.
 The accreted scenario was constructed using a data-driven approach, with companion properties drawn from the well-established \citet{TaurisSavonije1999AA} relation and variations in the binary age distribution.
-In contrast, the in situ scenario was entirely theory-driven, based on binary population synthesis models that explore different channels of common-envelope evolution.
-While simplified, these scenarios span a plausible range of binary properties and enable us to examine how each might appear in LISA observations.
+In contrast, our in situ scenario is entirely theory driven, as it is based on binary population synthesis models that explore different channels of common-envelope evolution.
+While simplified, these scenarios span a plausible range of binary properties and enabled us to examine how each might appear in LISA observations.
 In reality, the bulge MSP population likely includes contributions from both channels.